zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-21-economics.md

 * **Operational Efficiency**: Identify cost reduction opportunities and optimize business processes.
 * **Regulatory Compliance**: Ensure accurate financial reporting and assess regulatory risks.

-As financial and risk modeling is essential in any organization, architects frequently need to answer questions about the **(economic) value of technology investments and architecture**.
-Answering this question is a crucial skill for any senior architect.
-Still, it may take much work to answer this seemingly harmless question concisely and convincingly to a non-technical audience without sounding like a techie version of Shakespeare.
+Because financial and risk modeling matters in every organization, architects are often asked about the **economic value of technology investments and architecture**.
+Answering that question clearly is a crucial skill for any senior architect, especially when speaking to a non-technical audience.

+Within this book, that question matters for a broader reason.
+Grounded Architecture argues that architecture should improve execution, adaptability, and decision-making, not just system elegance.
+Economic framing helps make that contribution visible in language that business leaders can use.

-Good architecture requires some investment.
-This investment is time and effort spent implementing an architecture pattern, reducing technical debt, or refactoring code to align with our architecture.
-Consequently, we need to explain the expected value of this investment.
-It's all about showing that a little investment now will save a lot of headaches—and money—later.
+Good architecture requires investment.
+That investment may take the form of time and effort spent on architectural patterns, technical debt reduction, or refactoring.
+We therefore need a credible way to explain the value created by that effort.

 In this post, I sketch two answers to the question of the economic value of architecture:
 * the return-on-investment (ROI) metaphor